mekanii/ESU/README.md

    **Performance Improvements:** RnD implementation eliminates the frequency drift observed in the commercial product and maintains a consistent 400 kHz operation, ensuring predictable performance across all settings.

    **Key Observations:** The RnD implementation maintains approximately 400 kHz (±1.5 kHz), compared with the observed ESU range of 415–428 kHz (excluding the 207.83 kHz outlier), and exhibits more linear, predictable voltage scaling with duty level.

+###### a.2 R=100Ω
+The image illustrates the output scope of the 400kHz PWM signal at the output transformer combined with the LC filter and R=100Ω.

+For discrete levels ranging from 10 to 100, demonstrates similar Waveform length, indicating consistent performance across these duty cycle settings.

+> [!NOTE]
+> 400kHz PWM signal utilize a discrete resolution of 200 levels.
+>
+> In the image below, there are 2 sections (left and right).
+The **left section** shows the scope measurement of observed ESU product, while the **right section** displays the result of RnD implementation.

 ##### b.
 25kHz